 It sounds crazy, but this is the vision that many WordPress freelancers are sold on before they actually start working for themselves.
-But once you get into the thick of it, your vision of a perfect freelance lifestyle changes pretty darn quick.
+But once you get into the thick of it, your vision of a perfect freelance lifestyle changes pretty darn quickly.
 It’s unfortunate because it sure would be a nice lifestyle, wouldn’t it?

-With the above in mind, what we’re going discuss today is how you can use automation to your advantage – freeing up time, saving energy and making more money – so you can focus on doing more of what’s important to you.
+With the above in mind, what we’re going discuss today is how you can use automation to your advantage – freeing up time, saving energy, and making more money – so you can focus on doing more of what’s important to you.

 The Realities of Freelancing

 While I’m not going to try to sell you on the idea of running your business with a mouse in one hand and a cocktail in the other, efficiency improvements can have a significantly positive impact on your lifestyle.
 It’s realistic to think that with a little hard work and planning, you can inch closer to the imagined lifestyle that made self-employment seem so rewarding in the first place.